 Well, it used to happen to me almost every night.

-So, this method is alright, although I wouldn’t recommend it because at the end of the day, it’s still not good for your health.
+So, this method is alright, although I wouldn’t recommend it because most of the time, it makes it harder to fall asleep.

 4) Staying Off My Phone